-Northern Praying Mantis is a style that dates back over 300 years when a monk was supposedly so impressed by the fighting skill and ferocity of the insect that he captured one and tested its reactions with chopsticks, and adding movements taken from 17 other styles.
+Northern Praying Mantis is a style that dates back over 300 years when a monk named Wong Long, was so impressed by the fighting skill and ferocity of the insect that he captured one and tested its reactions with chopsticks, and added movements taken from the insect along with movements from 17 other kung fu styles.

 Northern Mantis is completely different from and should not be confused with Southern Mantis.
-Sifu Albright explains in a recent video that Southern Mantis is actually not Mantis at all, but because at one time all Southern Kung Fu styles were outlawed by the government, founders named a new style, which was somewhat similar to Wing Chun and White Eyebrow, “Mantis”.
+Sifu Albright explains in another video that Southern Mantis is actually not Mantis Kung Fu at all, but because at one time all Southern Kung Fu styles were outlawed by the government, the founders named a new style, which was somewhat similar to Wing Chun and White Eyebrow, “Mantis”.

 Northern Mantis shares the characteristics of other Northern Kung Fu styles in that kicking, long range hands, and quick, mobile footwork are all emphasized.
-There are numerous sub variants of Northern Mantis, including Six Harmonies, Tai Chi Mantis, Eight Steps, but the most popular is probably Seven Star Mantis which emphasizes lightning fast hand strikes, bridging and seizing of the arms, joint locking, and throwing techniques, as well as a complete repertoire of kicks.
+There are numerous sub variants of Northern Mantis, including Six Harmonies, Tai Chi Mantis, Eight Steps, but the most popular is probably Seven Stars Mantis, which emphasizes lightning fast hand strikes, bridging and seizing of the arms, joint locking, and throwing techniques, as well as a complete repertoire of kicks.

-Interestingly Eight Step Mantis was supposedly developed because the founder of that style was getting older and wanted to remain formidable but felt that Seven Star footwork, which includes athletic jumping and hopping, was no longer do-able for an older person.
+Interestingly, Eight Step Mantis was supposedly developed because the founder of that style was getting older and wanted to remain formidable but felt that Seven Star footwork, which includes athletic jumping and hopping, was no longer do-able for an older person.